Eunsong/SpinDynamicsSimulator/README.md

     gnuplot plotting_script

-which will create a file named *spinwave_squareFM_k100.png* which looks like this.
+which will create a file named *spinwave_squareFM_k100.png* that looks like this,

 <img src="https://github.com/Eunsong/SpinDynamicsSimulator/blob/master/examples/squareFM/spinwave_squareFM_k100.jpg" alt="Drawing" stype="width:400px;"/>

+This completely the first tutorial.
+In the next tutorial, we will try slightly more complicated system and also see how non-linear simulation can be used.